RisingStack/nuxt3-caching-with-auth/README.md

 }
 </script>
 ```
 This component simply renders a 'Login' button if the user isn't logged in and a 'Logout' button if the user is logged in.
-It includes click event handlers for each button, and these handlers call the respective API routes.
+It includes click event handlers for each button, which call their respective API routes.

 [Layout:](layouts/default.vue)
 ```vue